Contact Us

 • Identity Data includes first name, maiden name, last name, username, job title, occupation. employer, or similar identifier.

-• Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+• Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access the website(s).

 • Profile Data includes your username and password, preferences, feedback and survey responses (particularly if you access one of our portal sites).